plone/experimental.nodtml/README.rst

 ``SHOW_ORIGINAL_DTML``
     When this is set, the original DTML value is printed in the zope instance log.
+    The arguments and keyword arguments are also shown, so you can know where this is coming from.

 ``DEBUG_DTML_VALUE``
     When this is set, the given value is return as content of the DTML.